 The Post Office Savings Bank

-IntroductionThis is a small assemblage of miscellanous material, originally written up (to the best of my recollection) for the Wessex Federation Roadshow, and then used as a demonstration for the GBPS displays section.
+IntroductionThis is a small assemblage of miscellaneous material, originally written up (to the best of my recollection) for the Wessex Federation Roadshow, and then used as a demonstration for the GBPS displays section.
+A 16 sheet selection from it won the GBPS Theo Jones Open Class Salver in 2018.

 This gained patrons among members of the Post Office establishment, and Sikes presented a measure for a Post Office Savings Bank that found favour with both Rowland Hill and the Chancellor, William Gladstone, who successfully steered a Bill through Parliament despite strong opposition from the City and the Bank of England.
 It received the Royal Assent on 17th May 1861 and the first such bank opened on 16th September 1861.
 Sikes received a knighthood in 1881.